 Edit-R Synthetic crRNA Non-targeting Controls are recommended as negative controls for experiments using crRNAs in human or mouse cells.
 All Edit-R Non-targeting Controls are designed to have a minimum of three mismatches or gaps to all potential PAM-adjacent targets in human and mouse genomes.
 Changes in viability or gene expression levels in cells treated with these controls likely reflect a baseline cellular response that can be compared to the levels in cells treated with target-specific crRNAs.

-- Proprietary alignment tools used to verify at least three mismatches or gaps to any potential target in human or mouse or genomes
+- Proprietary alignment tools used to verify at least three mismatches or gaps to any potential target in human or mouse genomes

 - Five different designs to choose from, ensuring your chance of finding one that has no detectable effects in your system